From 2011 to 2018, SES launched 18 new GEO satellites. In the context of SES' satellite fleet expansion, there has been an inherent need to:

 The EASO product features can be summarised as follows:

-All three PIL2SPELL, TAS2SPELL and 7022SPELL automatic converters developed as part of EASO were successfully validated with the support of the respective manufacturers’ and SES’ satellite engineers and are based on the manufacturers’ input Bus procedures available in their respective native input formats.
+All four PIL2SPELL, TAS2SPELL, 702HP2SPELL and 702SP2SPELL automatic converters developed as part of EASO were successfully validated with the support of the respective manufacturers’ and SES’ satellite engineers and are based on the manufacturers’ input Bus procedures available in their respective native input formats.